Andrewsama/magangfeng.github.io/_pages/about.md

 🕛 News
 ======
+Dec.6, 2024: A paper is accepted by _Applied Intelligence_

-Aug.7, 2024: A paper is accept by _Neurocomputing_
+Aug.7, 2024: A paper is accepted by _Neurocomputing_

-May.12, 2024: A paper is accept by _IEEE Transactions on Network Science and Engineering_
+May.12, 2024: A paper is accepted by _IEEE Transactions on Network Science and Engineering_

-Apr.21, 2024: A paper is accept by _Applied Intelligence_
+Apr.21, 2024: A paper is accepted by _Applied Intelligence_

-Mar.20, 2024: A paper is accept by _Neurocomputing_
+Mar.20, 2024: A paper is accepted by _Neurocomputing_

 <br />